zellwk/edits/blog posts/express-and-mongo/text.md

   ![]()
 </figure>

-Next, we use express in `server.js` by requiring it.
+Next, we use express in `server.js` by requiring *it*.
 This is also how you can use other packages you've installed with npm.

 ```javascript
 const express = require('express');